Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Baselines Implementation

 \section{Baselines Implementation}

 We implemented STAGE-BO and all baselines in Python (version 3.10).
 The detailed implementation are as follows.

 \paragraph{STAGE-BO} For the surrogate model, we implement the GPs via GPyTorch \cite{gardner2018gpytorch} and BoTorch \cite{balandat2020botorch}.
 We employ a Matern 5/2 kernel with ARD length-scales.
 The Gaussian likelihood is modeled with homoskedastic noise, and model hyperparameters are optimized by maximizing the Sum Marginal Log-Likelihood.
 During fitting, a Cholesky jitter of $10^{-3}$ is applied to maintain numerical stability.
+For the Thompson sampling, we draw a sample path from each GP posterior using Matheron's rule \cite{wilson2020efficiently}, which decomposes the posterior sample into a prior spectral sample and a data-dependent update term, yielding a continuous and differentiable approximation of each objective.

 We set 300 population size and 50 max generations for the NSGA-II and use BoTorch to optimize cEI with 20 starters.